Optimizilla Review: Free Image Compressor Worth Using?

 Does Optimizilla reduce image quality?

 Optimizilla uses lossy compression by default, so there’s some quality loss.
 At the default setting, the difference is hard to spot on screens below 4K.
 The quality slider lets you find your own balance.
-In our testing on a 27-inch 1080p monitor, we couldn’t tell the difference between the original and the compressed file at 80 percent quality.
+At around 80 percent quality, the original and compressed file are nearly indistinguishable on a standard 1080p monitor.

 Can I use Optimizilla on my phone?